wordtreefoundation/book-of-mormon/README.md

 You can add comments to this book using the "+" (plus) signs next to each paragraph or verse in the book.
 Once we've read your comment or discussion thread, an editor will try to incorporate the content in to the book.
 If you'd like to become an editor, please contact the WordTree Foundation.

+## Style Guide

+We use [asciidoc](http://powerman.name/doc/asciidoc) as the formatting language for this gitbook project.

 ## Annotation Requirements

 Each annotation must include the following: